 If you asked me where the oldest city in America was two months ago, I would’ve guessed somewhere in New England.
 To my surprise, the oldest city in the U.S. is actually a historic beach town in Northeast Florida called St. Augustine.
 Once you arrive in St. Augustine, its rich history shines through as you start to feel a mixture of different cultures coursing through the town.
 It is part Spanish, part Caribbean, and part lazy beach town.
-The combination of different influences in St. Augustine makes it impossible to describe the city in one word – and also makes it one of the most unique and interesting cities in the U.S. Here are 15 reasons to visit St. Augustine, Florida and see the oldest city in the United States for yourself.
+The combination of different influences in St. Augustine makes it impossible to describe the city in one word – and also makes it one of the most unique and interesting cities in the U.S. Here are 15 reasons to visit St. Augustine, Florida and see the oldest city in Florida – and in the United States – for yourself.

 1. As the oldest city in the U.S., St. Augustine is steeped in history

 If you’re a history buff like me, you will find yourself easily spending the bulk of your time in St. Augustine visiting the more than 40 historical sites there.
 Among these are the Castillo de San Marcos, built in 1695 by the Spanish to defend against the British and now the oldest masonry fort in the U.S.; the St. Augustine Lighthouse, the oldest maritime port in the U.S.; the Fountain of Youth, the oldest settlement of St. Augustine; Avilés Street, the oldest public street in the U.S.; and Fort Mose, the first free African settlement in the U.S.

 Even if you choose not to visit any of St. Augustine’s many historical sites, you will still notice its 450+ year history through its architecture, historic homes, and brick-paved streets.

 2. You can ride trolleys through St. Augustine to see and learn about its history